Who was Ron Tough?

 At Ron Tough’s instigation the Ron Tough Yachting Foundation held its first meeting in June 1980.
 Syd Corser was the inaugural Chairman and the Founding Trustees included David Paris, Dr John Baron-Hay and Trevor Betts.
 Since that time with the continuing support of many of the yacht clubs in Western Australia the Ron Tough Yachting Foundation has experienced steady growth.
-In 2019, the Ron Tough Yachting Foundation will achieve the significant milestone of having awarded $1,000,000 in grants.
+In 2019, the Ron Tough Yachting Foundation achieved the significant milestone of having awarded in excess of $1,000,000 in grants.

 The Ron Tough Yachting Foundation was established to encourage excellence in sailing in Western Australia with an emphasis on youth, and continues today with this as its guiding principal.
 The Ron Tough Yachting Foundation financially supports Western Australian sailors in achieving competitive success at an international level.
 It also supports a number of clubs and class associations in their endeavours to grow the talent pool of competitive sailors within Western Australia and to increase yacht club membership.